BillAugust/raspiCode/README.md

 # raspiCode
+A place to store my raspi code
-backup before code to fix numpy version problem.
+1st thing stored is a backup.
+Done before fix of numpy version problem.
 Actually opencv problem.